awootton/GeneralWorldwideExecutingMessagingSystem/README.md

 A worldwide distributed message system in AWS.

 It's meant to eventually be the low level backbone of the Metaverse.
 Since the Metaverse does not exist yet it mostly resembles a very fast international distributed messaging system with publish and subscribe.
-It is meant to be used through a simple JSON api and is available now for people to experiment.
+It is meant to be used through a simple JSON api and is available now for people to experiment with.

 I am working on a functioning explanation of How The Metaverse Works.